 Atmosphere discipline data sets focus primarily on characterizing the Earth’s troposphere and stratosphere.
 Within those layers occur many geophysical processes involving clouds, aerosols, precipitation, lightning, chemistry, temperature, radiation balance, and dynamics.
 Interactions of the atmosphere with land and ocean surfaces, and with solar radiation also fall within this discipline.
-NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) hold over 2,700 atmosphere data sets, some of which overlap other disciplines, such as Land and Ocean.
-The primary DAACs specializing in atmospheric products are ASDC, GES DISC and LAADS DAAC.
+NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) hold atmosphere data sets, some of which overlap other disciplines, such as Land and Ocean.
+The primary DAACs specializing in atmospheric products are the Atmospheric Science Data Center (ASDC), Goddard Earth Sciences Data and Information Services Center (GES DISC) and Level-1 and Atmosphere Archive and Distribution System DAAC (LAADS DAAC).
 Several other DAACs also hold atmospheric data as they relate to their respective disciplines.
 Near real-time data for Atmosphere applications can be found at Land, Atmosphere Near real-time Capability for EOS (LANCE).

 See more at

 Click on one of the measurements below to explore the data in Earthdata Search: